Qabel/qabel.github.io/Qabel-Buffered-Data.md

 #### Acknowledge IDs

 This is a collection of contacts, acknowledge ids and more which are waiting for a response from the other side to forward this information to the modules.
-The modules will know then that their drop message has been sent correctly and the other side has received it.
+Upon receiving the response modules will know that their drop message has been sent correctly and the other side received it.

 The item `acknowledge_ids` includes a collection of acknowledge_id structures